-2. According to Article 14(5)(b) the "genetic distance/conformity" has to be judged on a crop by crop basis in relation to the method of derivation used.
+2. According to Article 14(5)(b) the "genetic distance/conformity" has to be judged on a species-by-species or even within-a-species basis, taking into account the method of derivation used in that species.
+The methods of derivation may be used as a tool to help to establish or to define an e.d.v.

-The given list of examples for methods of derivation [selection of a natural or induced mutant or of a somaclonal variant, selection of variant individual from plants of the i.v., backcrossing, transformation by genetic engineering: see Article 14(5)(c)] is not an exhaustive list.
+The given list of examples for methods of derivation [selection of a natural or induced mutant or of a somaclonal variant, selection of variant individual from plants of the i.v., multiple backcrossing, transformation by genetic engineering: see Article 14(5)(c)] is not an exhaustive list.

 - 3. Whether or not a plant variety is an e.d.v. may need to be based upon scientifically reliable methods.
-Depending on the given crop, this assessment can vary in relation to different methods of derivation used and also by different genetic distances.
+This may start with the judgement of essential characteristics and be completed by methods of genome identification in so far as adequate methods are available.
+Depending on the given species, this assessment can vary in relation to different methods of derivation used and also by different genetic distances.
 Scientific and reliable methods for the proof of genetic distances might be e.g. RFLP (Restricted Fragment Length Polymorphism), RAPD (Random Amplification of Polymorphic DNA) and PCR (Polymerase Chain Reaction). - 4.
-This assessment can only be made by experts skilled in the art. - 5.
+This assessment can only be made by species-specific experts skilled in the art. - 5.
 The plant variety offices have only a duty to prove whether a plant variety having been entered for protection fulfills the requirements for protection (DUS-test), regardless of the question of whether it is an e.d.v. or not.
-Thus for ASSINSEL it is important and obvious that the determination of the existence of an e.d.v. should not be a part of the procedure for granting plant breeders' rights although access to the registration data should be available. - 6.
-The determination as to whether a plant variety is an e.d.v., is mainly a question of whether it has been derived from one protected variety (see 2).
+Thus for ASSINSEL it is important and obvious that the determination of the existence of an e.d.v. should not be a part of the procedure for granting plant breeders' rights.
+Registration data of the variety based on UPOV guidelines should be available after granting of rights when legitimate interest has been shown. - 6.
+The determination as to whether a plant variety is an e.d.v., is mainly a question of whether it has been derived from a protected variety (see 2).
 Where a plant variety has been developed independently from an i.v. there cannot be dependency.
-However, the general rules of burden of proof have to be considered (see C. below). - 7.
-An e.d.v. remains an e.d.v. for ever.
-This means that other varieties cannot legally be derived from an e.d.v., even if the protection period of the i.v. has already been exhausted and, therefore, dependency does not exist any more.
-The reason for this lies in the spirit of the concept of dependency.
-This very new principle has mainly been introduced to protect more efficiently the initial breeders and not those who make derivations from it.
+However, the general rules of burden of proof have to be considered (see C. below). - 7) Essential derivation is a matter of fact whereas dependency resulting herefrom is a possible legal consequence.
+Therefore, if an e.d.v. has been claimed and proved as such with legal validity it remains an e.d.v. and cannot become an i.v.
+On the other hand, one variety which first has been assumed to be an i.v. can be later on claimed and proved to be an e.d.v. with all the consequences that that proof implies, for the variety itself and for those derived from it.